A not so Mellow Yellowstone afternoon – Part 2

 Start with a depression at the surface that’s lined with clay or some other practically impermeable material that can collect surface water or rainwater.
 Think of this depression as the glass bowl in which you’ve put your chocolate to melt.
 In a place like Yellowstone, you have an enormous amount of volcanically heated thermal water near the surface.
 This is the equivalent of the boiling water in the pot where you’ve put the glass bowl with the chocolate.

-In much the same way that the heat from the water transfers to to the glass and slowly melts the chocolate, so the heat from the subsurface thermal water transfers to the water that’s collected in the surface depression and, in some ways, melts the clay.
+In much the same way that the heat from the water transfers to the glass and slowly melts the chocolate, so the heat from the subsurface thermal water transfers to the water that’s collected in the surface depression and, in some ways, melts the clay.
 Here’s that process: In and around these areas in nature, you usually find quantities of hydrogen sulfide (hence the rotten egg smell) and some classes of microbes can use the hydrogen sulfide for energy.
 The byproduct is sulfuric acid.
 The acid breaks down rocks and clay creating a bubbly gooey mess.

 The principal difference between a mud pot and a paint pot is akin to the difference between a simple hot spring and a spring like the Grand Prismatic.
 Microorganisms in and around a paint pot produce different types of gases and waste thereby generating a spectrum of color as they do so.